Skar29111999/Skar29111999.github.io/_posts/2019-12-01-laurier-navigation.md

 Software used for the project was Adobe XD.

+<br><u>My Angle</u>

-<br> _Many challenges were faced in the completion of the project since it was the first time I was designing a solution for the problem.
+<br>_Many challenges were faced in the completion of the project since it was the first time I was designing a solution for the problem.
 Conducting research was a challenge for this project.
 I learnt my weakness was lack of research from this projects._

 _<br><br>_